Sunday, February 18, 2018

 The simple act of having thoughts like these makes my brain feel like it's running with no sign of stopping.
 It hurts.
 It gives me constant headaches and makes my heart beat faster.
 My fingers are always itching to do something because of it.
 Just to clarify, I mean all of this literally.
 This isn't a poetic description.
 My hands actually go kind of nuts.
 That's why I draw and write and play piano--to put my hands at ease.

 The best thing I can do is write down as much as I can, because when I write down my thoughts it feels like I'm dumping them out of my head.
-Then for a little while, my head is empty enough to think about things like turbulent flow through a rough tube or high-pass circuit impulse responses to pulse inputs.
+Then for a little while, my head is empty enough to think about things like turbulent flow through a rough tube or high-pass circuit impulse responses.
 I mean, these things also give me headaches, but at least they're more productive.

 But I digress.
 Let's get back to discussing that thing I said that makes me sound like an asshole.
 I kind of know that I don't think more than most people.
 But maybe I'd rather sound like an asshole than address the fact that other people have the brain capacity to deal with an endless stream of thoughts, and I just don't.
 I don't possess the mental strength to not be overwhelmed by my own thoughts.